FalkZ/blog-nico/posts/The vietnam war.md

 ## Ground war

 The offensive of the US started on the 8th of March 1965.
-3500 troops were deployed in South Vietnam in zhe near od Da Nang.
+3'500 troops were deployed in South Vietnam in the near of Da Nang.
+In the end of december the amout of american troops which were deployed in South Vietnam was nearly by 200'000.

 ![dfgfg](/img/1570290412_71718475_3100852099929071_1513491160226594816_n.jpg)